Chehalis–Centralia Airport: 21st century

 Centralia withdrew from the joint operating agreement in 2004 due to concerns over contract violations, liability, and cost-benefits.
 Lewis County, which had been a 50% co-owner of the airport with the city of Chehalis since 1961, also relinquished its rights to the airfield in late 2013 despite opposition from the Chehalis-Centralia Airport board.
 The county considered the joint-ownership to be cumbersome and unnecessary.
 Concerns included that county involvement was possibly hindering growth and funding or completion of flood mitigation projects.
 Additionally, the city of Chehalis had, for some time, almost complete oversight and interest of the airport.
 The transfer of full-ownership to Chehalis was official on January 1, 2014.

+The airport was granted the right in September 2009 to remove a bald eagle's nest and a 13 acre grove of cottonwood and fir trees approximately 2000 ft north of the runway; the nest and forested area were considered a possible hindrance to flight operations.
+The nest removal, the first allowed in the state since bald eagles were delisted from the Endangered Species Act in 2007, was approved by various state and federal agencies.
+The "eviction" was completed in January 2010; continued hazard monitoring was required when ospreys moved into the area immediately afterwards.

 In 2020, the airport was granted a loan through the Washington State Department of Transportation (WSDOT), with an estimated completion cost of $1.48 million, to construct two, 12,000 USgal above-ground fuel storage tanks, with additional requirements towards environmental hazard mitigation, emergency preparedness, contamination control, and "cultural resource monitoring".

 The Aviation Division of WSDOT chose Chehalis–Centralia Airport in 2021 as one of six beta-test sites in Washington state to be used as an airfield for electric aircraft.
 The same year, the airport was awarded $59,000 through the Airport Rescue Grant via the American Rescue Plan Act of 2021 due to COVID-19 pandemic economic hardships.

 Airport landholdings expanded in late 2023 with a $316,000 purchase of a surplus property owned by the city.
 Known as the Barnes property, it is located directly south of Airport Lake and though the land is within the levee, the area is prone to minor flooding due to a small creek on the grounds.
 No immediate plans for the usage of the new property by the airport were proposed.
 Expansion of the northern section of airport was begun in 2024 under a plan known as the Chehalis Hub for Aviation Innovation and Sustainable Energy (CHAISE), a project meant to help the airport to produce renewable energy and as a site for the demonstration of new aviation technology.

 The Chehalis city council formally adopted a required FAA master plan in February 2025, the first since 2001.
 The airport is estimated to reach approximately 70,000 flight operations per year by 2045.